davidhin/singularity-example/readme.md

 # Research Project Example

 This is an example project to show the setup of python and singularity-based experimental research.
+The aim is to provide a generalised research-oriented framework/workflow that supports reproducible science.
-The idea is to decouple:
+The basic idea is to decouple:

 - Development environment (Singularity)
 - Experimental code (Python module)